Ixtapa Guerrero, Mexico Travel Guide

 Specialized communication support is not commonly available.

-Directly contact specific hotels and tour operators to confirm their accessibility features ahead of your visit.
+Directly contact specific hotels and tour operators to confirm their accessibility features before your visit.